neffercarrillo/security-plus/notes/README.md

 - the outcome depends on the timing of events not matching the events developer's intended order
 - multiple threads write to the same variable at the same location
-- dereferencing code attempts to remove the relationshio between a pointer and the thing that pointer was pointing to
+- dereferencing code attempts to remove the relationship between a pointer and the thing that pointer was pointing to
 - example -> dirty COW
 - time of check (TOC) attacker can alter a system resource after an application checks its state but before the operation is performed
 - time of use (TOU) attacker can change a system between the time it is checked and the time it is used